-Some of the limits are always in place and will trigger a reaction, e.g. cancelling a request, if and when you go over them.
-Other limits are monitored more loosely and will only trigger a reaction if constant abuse is detected, but not necessarily if a one-off violation happens.
+Some of the limits are always in place and will trigger a reaction, e.g., cancelling a request, if and when you go over them.
+Other limits are monitored more loosely and will only trigger a reaction if constant abuse is detected, but not necessarily if a one-off violation occurs.

 Perception of limits